mcharper/nextlify/content/home.md

 ---
 title: Home
-techFocus:
-    - name: react
-      description: React
+skills:
-    - name: typeScript
+  - React
-      description: TypeScript
+  - TypeScript
+  - JavaScript
+  - ASP.Net Core
+  - C#
+  - SQL Server
 availabilityDate: 2022-01-04
 ---

-### I write web applications ... ###

-using React, TypeScript, ASP.Net Core, C#, and SQL Server using the best tools I can find eg: Visual Studio, VSCode, Resharper, Git.

-### ...
-I do both front end application work ###

-I've been working on single page apps with a significant JavaScript component for as long as I can remember.

-I prefer React over other front-end technologies, though I also have experience of: Angular, AngularJS and Durandl before that.
-I prefer TypeScript but I’m also comfortable with JavaScript and its ecosystem and of course HTML and CSS.

-### ... and back end application work ###

-I use ASP.Net Core to provide REST services to support such systems, and develop back end services using C#, Entity Framework, RabbitMQ.

-### ... and have other useful skills ###
+I am a senior developer with extensive experience across many sectors.
+I have worked at all levels of the stack.
+I enjoy using React and TypeScript and for that reason I've been working mainly at the front end recently.

-I also do analysis and design work, participating in user meetings and sometimes running standups and sprint demos, and an element of mentoring.
-I stay close to development though because I like building things.
+I also do analysis and design work, participate in user meetings and am used to running planning meetings, standups, and customer demos.
+I also enjoy an element of mentoring.
+But I stay close to development because I enjoy building things.

-### I like working in a team ... ###
+I like the flexibility offered by contracting, and the variety of being involved in new projects and meeting new people.
 I fit easily into a team being diplomatic and easy-going.
-Read what other people say.

-### ... and I like working for myself ###

-I like the flexibility offered by contracting, and the variety of being involved in new projects and meeting new people.
-So if you need a contractor and I fit the bill please contact me below.

-This page is built with NextJS, and content is managed in Netlify CMS.